|Kim Brown on The Pick, the Cafe and the Fri…|

 When Uncle Ed took it out for the first test, the engine wouldn’t start.
 He finally called in a local mechanic who, for the enormous house call fee of $20.00, got it running pretty smoothly.

-Uncle Ed still had his leather flying helmet from the war.
-He donned it one Saturday in September for the inaugural test flight.
-The gyro was louder than a cement mixer backing up but after gaining speed for a couple hundred feet he was airborne.
+Uncle Ed still had his leather flying helmet from the war along with several others that must have been worn by other WW1 aviators.
+He donned his helmet one Saturday in September for the inaugural test flight.
+The gyro was louder than a cement mixer backing up, but after gaining speed for a couple hundred feet he was airborne.
 Always the showoff, he circled around and buzzed me in the field.
 I had to duck.
 Just call me Morty.

 He stayed up for about 15 minutes, sailing over the trees and scaring the hell out of the horses in the pasture.
 His landing left a little to be desired, especially after one of the wheels we had cannibalized from my wagon fell off.
 But he was fine and the craft was none the worse for wear, except for the broken wheel.